-Whether you’re going to a salon to get ready, prepping at a house, or having makeup artists and hairdressers come to you, you’ll ideally want a space for you and your wedding party to hang out before the ceremony.
-Some venues have suites already prepped to be used for weddings, but other locations don’t.
+Whether you’re going to a salon to get ready, prepping at a house or having makeup artists and hairdressers come to you, you’ll ideally want a space for you and your wedding party to hang out in before the ceremony.
+Some wedding venues have suites already prepped to be used for weddings, but other locations don’t.
 It’s also a great place to keep all your things tucked safely away during the day.
-You and your wedding party can store your change of clothes, any makeup you brought along, or any must-haves for tiny emergencies.
+You and your wedding party can store your change of clothes, any makeup you brought along or any must-haves for tiny emergencies.

 Do they allow glitter, sparklers, confetti, alcohol?

 Have you always dreamed of an extravagant exit at the end of your reception, with all your closest friends and family lined up as your run through an explosion of confetti, or the twinkling lights of dozens of sparklers?
 If that is the case, we definitely suggest taking your venue’s policies into consideration while planning.
 Some wedding venues won’t allow sparklers because of the fire hazard, others charge a clean-up fee for glitter or confetti and some charge a corking fee for bringing your own alcohol.
 Whatever your venue allows or doesn’t, it’s best to figure that out beforehand and figure out whether you’re able to make a compromise.